Era of the Martyrs: Transition to Anno Domini

-When Dionysius Exiguus, an Eastern Roman of Scythia Minor, inherited the continuation of those tables for an additional 95 years (in the year 525 CE) he replaced the anno Diocletiani era with one based on the birth of Christ: the Anno Domini era.
+When Dionysius Exiguus, an Eastern Roman of Scythia Minor, inherited the continuation of those tables for an additional 95 years (in the year 525 AD) he replaced the anno Diocletiani era with one based on the birth of Christ: the anno Domini era.
 His main goal was to marginalize the memory of a tyrant who persecuted Christians.
 The anno Domini era became dominant in the Latin West but was not used in the Greek East until modern times.